Russell-Shean/quarto-shiny-test/README.md

 # quarto-shiny-test
 A demo of using shiny ui and server modules in a shiny dashboard

+- This repo contains an example of how shiny server and ui modules can be included in an interactive quarto document (running a shiny runtime)
+- The shiny is adapted from here: https://github.com/Russell-Shean/mapasaurus/tree/main/inst/route-explorer-app
+- The quarto document containing the shiny is here: https://github.com/Russell-Shean/quarto-shiny-test/blob/main/demo_shiny.qmd
+- The modules are stored in the R folder.
+- It appears that the R folder isn't automatically recognized so I added source calls in a setup context. (see lines 9, 32-35 in demo_shiny.qmd)
+- I put a server context into the quarto document instead of using a shiny.R or global.R file.
+- Here's a link to some documentation with more possibile options: https://quarto.org/docs/interactive/shiny/execution.html
+- I have not tried this with shinylive/webR because one of the packages I use in the shiny has a curl dependency and isn't yet available for webR/WebAssembly